-- Named file: samples/<sample_index>/sample.json - Purpose: Process nerve sample morphology inputs in preparation for 3D representation of the sample in the FEM ogy is processed before being represented in the FEM such as shrinkage correction ("shrinkage"), required minimum fascicle separation ("boundary_separation"), presence of epineurium ("nerve"), perineurium thickness ("ci_perineurium_thickness"), deformation method ("deform"), reshaped nerve profile ("reshape_nerve"), and parameters for specifying CAD geometry input file formats for nerve morphology ("write").
+The information in Sample must parallel how the sample morphology binary images are saved on the user's machine (sample name, path to the sample).
+The user must define the "mask_input" parameter in Sample to indicate which set of input masks will be used.
+Sample also contains parameters that determine how the morphology is processed before being represented in the FEM such as shrinkage correction ("shrinkage"), required minimum fascicle separation ("boundary_separation"), presence of epineurium ("nerve"), perineurium thickness ("ci_perineurium_thickness"), deformation method ("deform"), reshaped nerve profile ("reshape_nerve"), and parameters for specifying CAD geometry input file formats for nerve morphology ("write").
 Sample also contains information about the mask scaling (i.e. "scale_bar_length" if supplying a binary image of a scale bar or, if no scale bar image, "scale_ratio").

-The value of the "ci_perineurium_thickness" in Sample refers to a JSON Object in config/system/ ci_peri_thickness.json that contains coefficients for linear relationships between inner diameter and perineurium thickness (i.e., thkperi,inner = a(diameterinner) + b).
-In ci_peri_thickness.json, we provided a "PerineuriumThicknessMode" named "GRINBERG_2008", which defines perineurium thickness as 3% of inner diameter [Grinberg et al., 2008], and relationships for human, pig, and rat vagus nerve perineurium thickness (i.e., "HUMAN_VN_INHOUSE_200601", "PIG_VN_INHOUSE_200523", and "RAT_VN_INHOUSE_200601") [Pelot et al., 2020].
+The value of the "ci_perineurium_thickness" in Sample refers to a JSON Object in config/system/ci_peri_thickness.json that contains coefficients for linear relationships between inner diameter and perineurium thickness (i.e., thkperi,inner = a(diameterinner) + b).
+In ci_peri_thickness.json, we provided a "PerineuriumThicknessMode" named "GRINBERG_2008", which defines perineurium thickness as 3% of inner diameter [1], and relationships for human, pig, and rat vagus nerve perineurium thickness (i.e., "HUMAN_VN_INHOUSE_200601", "PIG_VN_INHOUSE_200523", and "RAT_VN_INHOUSE_200601") [2].
 As additional vagus nerve morphometry data become available, users may define perineurium thickness with new models by adding the coefficients to this JSON file.